Education is the cornerstone of World Trade Week's mission to increase awareness of world trade's benefits to the region.

 The World Trade Week committee offers scholarships to aspiring students in international trade fields.
 Scholarships are awarded to outstanding graduating high school seniors entering an accredited college or university with the goal of a career in international trade, as well as college students pursuing international degrees.
 By fostering international trade education and international business development, the committee hopes to develop a network of international trade professionals willing to provide mentoring to future students interested in international business.

 A comprehensive resource of practical information regarding career opportunities in the international trade sector.
 The site is intended to encourage and support high school and college students in their pursuit of careers in global trade and investment, featuring specific international career profiles from the public and private sectors to educate students on such career pathways.
-In partnership with UCLA Extension.

 The World Trade Week Education Committee hosts high school students and educators each year to promote careers in international trade.

 CONNECTING THE WORLD THROUGH GLOBAL TRADE – FEATURING THE PORT OF LOS ANGELES – February 2019